 McCauley spends time relaxing in her home garden, away from it all, puttering amongst her flowers, which brings to mind her first painting experiment.
-When she was a little girl, she decided that the petals of a certain flower would look better painted a different color.
-She fetched her paint set and redecorated the petals, like a character in "Alice in Wonderland" working in the Queen of Hearts' garden.
+When she was a little girl, she decided that the petals of a certain flower would look better painted a set and redecorated the petals, like a character in "Alice in Wonderland" working in the Queen of Hearts' garden.